Welcome to Matrix Education

 From my HSC experience, I think that long response questions embedded with calculations are becoming increasingly common.
 They are much more complex than blindly recounting information.

-Furthermore, the added module “Working Scientifcally” is another major focus of the syllabus.
+Furthermore, the added module “Working Scientifically” is another major focus of the syllabus.

-It focuses on the processing, analyzing primary and secondary data, performing practical experiments.
+It focuses on processing, analysing primary and secondary data, and performing practical experiments.
 So, quantitative long-response questions and experiments are the two main focuses for the new syllabus and you need to work that focus into your schedule.

 Since experiments are a major focus of the syllabus, I made many detailed experiment summaries.